Types of Import Permits

 Return of local, GST-paid shut-out non-dutiable cargoes from a FTZ to local warehouse

-In the event of TradeNet unavailability announced by Singapore Customs, importers who are unable to obtain an approved Customs permit will be advised to use a Letter of Undertaking to facilitate the clearance of their goods.
+In the event of an unscheduled TradeNet unavailability announced by Singapore Customs, importers who are unable to obtain an approved Customs permit may be advised by Singapore Customs to use a Letter of Undertaking to facilitate the clearance of their goods.
+This will be announced via a Customs Notice.

-The importer should obtain a customs permit for the goods within 3 days from the date TradeNet is restored.
-However, importers are still required to make duty and/or GST payment at the checkpoints, if there is no duty-free concession on the goods imported
+The importer should obtain a customs permit for the goods within three days from the date TradeNet is restored.
+However, importers are still required to make duty and/or GST payment at the checkpoints, if there is no duty-free concession on the goods imported.

 Situations Where Import Permit is Not Required